 The tuition fee covers conference activities (full-immersion workshops in which participants discuss up to 40 pages of each submitted manuscript; a 30-minute individual meeting with literary agent Jeff Kleinman; craft, process, and publishing discussions; readings, and more).
 Additionally, the fee includes opening and closing night receptions.
 Throughout the week, optional dining and island excursions are offered.

-Tuition is $775 for the entire week.
+Tuition for the 2017 conference is $775 for the entire week.
 Thanks to the generosity of Yucatan Writing Conference participants, scholarships are available and are awarded on a rolling basis so early applications are highly recommended.
 Novelist Dahlma Llanos-Figueroa funds the annual Carmen Maria and Betty Figueroa Scholarship which is awarded to an emerging female novelist aged 50 or over.